z669016/mybooks/README.md

 In order to test using Graphiql (required additional setting in the ```application.yml```), security on the GraphQL interface was disabled in the security configuration.

+## RestAssured
+Replacing the use of the RestTemplate with [rest-assured](https://rest-assured.io/), was pretty easy.
+It also allowed cleanup as the rest assured framework handles https out of th e box.
+It also knows how to translate (map) responses given a class type, so no need to pass an ObjectMapper.

 ## Class models